 PTSD Therapy for Sexual Abuse

 If you or a loved one has suffered the trauma of sexual abuse and are experiencing symptoms of PTSD, therapies are available to provide support and treatment towards recovery.

 Your therapy will be based on your unique circumstances.
 It’s important to work with your therapist to find the best solutions.

 Group therapy can also be effective through providing a safe and empathetic environment in which to share experiences with others.

 Recovery from psychological issues due to sexual abuse-related PTSD is not an individual challenge, but relies on a solid support network and professional treatment to be successful.

 Find out more about your treatment options or learn more about clinical psychologists available to help you at Psychological Health Care.

-We treat patients from all over Perth at our clinics in Dianella and Warwick.
+We treat patients from all over Perth at our clinic in Dianella.
 To make an appointment simply give us a call or fill out the contact form on our contact page and we’ll call you to confirm.